larathompson/project-1/README.md

-At the start of the game, the snake is positioned in the center of the grid (` let snakePositions = [44, 45, 46]`).
+At the start of the game, the position of the snake on the grid was represented using an array (` let snakePositions = [44, 45, 46]`) and the snake's movement is controlled by the user pressing the arrow keys.
 The direction in which the snake moves is stored in a object - this was necessary to ensure that specific event listeners were activated/ deactivated given the direction that the snake was moving in (eg. you can only press the left/right arrow key when the snake is moving up/down).
+I used the `forEach` method on the array of the snake positions, adding a class to them which demonstrated to the player where the snake was.

 ```
  const direction = Object.freeze({